 Lazy loading does not benefit users with slow internet connections.

-Lazy loading is meant to save a user’s bandwidth and processing power, which is great.
+Lazy loading is meant to save a user’s bandwidth and processing power, which sounds great in theory.
 The caveat is, lazy loading also does not benefit the user experience for users with slow internet connections.
-In a developed country like Australia, I am used to average speeds of less than 5Mbps daily, and I’m not an outlier in that sense.
-To be frank, speeds above 5Mbps is quite the luxury here at the moment.
+In a developed country like Australia, I am used to average speeds of less than 5Mbps daily, and I’m not an outlier.

 In my opinion, lazy loading large media is only beneficial to those with fast internet connections.